RobinNagpal/dodao-ui/docs/TypeDefinitions.md

 - [ ] Never use the type `any` in the code.
 - [ ] When ever we have multiple string values which we compare, always use enum.
 Create the enum in the `types` folder.
       We keep it string in the database, but in the code we use enum.
 Keeping it string in Database allows more flexibility.

+# Request and Response Types
+- [ ] Earlier we used to use `graphql` types, but now we are not using `graphql` so we should not use `graphql` types.

+### Response Types
-- [ ] We use `prisma` which generates types for us.
+- We use `prisma` which generates types for us.
 We should use those in the API code, when saving or fetching data from the database.
-- [ ] We should return a custom type very similar to the one created by `prisma` and return it in the API response.
-This is done to decouple the prisma from the front end code.
+- However when we return the data to the front end, we should not use the `prisma` types.
+We should create our own types.
+This helps in decoupling the prisma from the front end code.
-      Example:
-    - Here we define a type `ClickableDemo` which is similar to the one created by `prisma`.
-    - We should save this type in the `types/clicable-demoes` folder, with the file name `ClickableDemo.ts`
-    - For request and response types, we should save them in the `types/request` and `types/response` folders respectively.
+- We can use a `Dto` object very similar to the prisma type.
+Then this `Dto` object can be used on the frontend.
+See `academy-ui/src/types/html-captures/ClickableDemoHtmlCaptureDto.ts` for an example.
+- If you see `academy-ui/src/app/api/[spaceId]/html-captures/route.ts` we don't need to convert the `prisma` type to `Dto` object, because we both have the exact same structure.
+- We should not try to use nesting in the types.
+We should keep the types flat.
+Like in the above case we just return the `ClickableDemoHtmlCaptureDto` rather than something like `{capture: ClickableDemoHtmlCaptureDto}`.

+### Request Types
-    - For creating a clickable demo, if we should not pass the `id` in the request, and it should be calculated by the server.
+- When creating a new object, we should can pass the `id` in the request.
+The `id` can be calculated by the client.
+- `id` can be `slugify(args.input.fileName) + '-' + uuidv4().toString().substring(0, 4)`.
+- May be we include part of spaceId in the `id` as well.
+This is to make sure that the `id` is unique across all spaces.
-    - So the type for the request can be `Omit<ClickableDemo, 'id'>`
+- If the request is not same as Dto, then we should create a new type for the request in the `types/request` folder.
-    - The response type can be `ClickableDemo`
-      ```typescript
-        export interface ClickableDemo {
-          archive: boolean;
-          createdAt: Date;
-          excerpt: string;
-          id: string;
-          spaceId: string;
-          title: string;
-          updatedAt: Date;
-          steps: ClickableDemoStep[];
-        }
-      ```
-- [ ] Earlier we used to use `graphql` types, but now we are not using `graphql` so we should not use `graphql` types.

 # Declaring request and response types